 Many people don’t know that the temporomandibular joint is the leading cause of jaw pain or discomfort.
 This jaw joint, commonly called the TMJ, plays a significant role in the day-to-day function of the mouth.
 Persistent pain and the inability to open or close mouth completely, are both signs of a TMJ disorder.
 At MOSA Oral Maxillofacial & Dental Implant Surgery in Monterey and Salinas, CA, our oral surgeons have significant experience diagnosing and treating disorders of the temporomandibular joint.
-During the initial consultation, Dr. Michael Lewis and Dr. Ryan Lloyd will perform a thorough examination of the position of the jaw and determine the best course of treatment to restore oral function.
+During the initial consultation, Dr. Michael Lewis, Dr. Ryan Lloyd, or Dr. Andre LaMothe will perform a thorough examination of the position of the jaw and determine the best course of treatment to restore oral function.

 What is the TMJ?